armory/docs-cdaas/content/en/deployment/lambda/overview/index.md

 For an AWS Lambda deployment, you only need to provide the following pieces of information:

 * The target you want to deploy to
-* The Lambda function you want to deploy
+* The AWS Lambda function you want to deploy
-* Provider options for that Lambda function
+* Provider options for that AWS Lambda function
 * The canary strategy you want to use for the deployment

 ## Elements of a deployment